weirdpattern/weirdpattern.com/content/posts/2016/November/1/grant-access-key-container.md

 ---
 title: "Grant access to a key container"
-description: "Learn how to grant access to a key container"
+abstract: "Learn how to grant access to a key container"
 cover: "/images/encryption.jpg"
 date: "2016-11-01"
 category: "snippets"